Skip to content

 How hard is Slat Bheinn?

-Can I bring my dog up Slat Bheinn?
+Can dogs go up Slat Bheinn?

-Is there mobile signal on Slat Bheinn?
+Will I get phone signal on Slat Bheinn?

 Poor.
 Ardnamurchan peninsula location with very limited coverage.